Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Methods

 Define the weights $w_0(\mathbf{V}) := \frac{\pi(\mathbf{V})}{P(\mathbf{V} \mid S=0)}$, and $w_1(\mathbf{V}) := \frac{\pi(\mathbf{V})}{P(\mathbf{V} \mid S=1)}$.
 This result shows that we can test the equality of the conditional distributions by testing the implication that the mean of weighted outcomes is the same.

 This leaves a degree of freedom for choosing the test distribution $\pi(\mathbf{V})$ on which the conditional distributions will be compared.
 This distribution then determines the weighting scheme that will be used.
-We consider two different weighting schemes.
-In the first, we define $\pi(\mathbf{V})$ to be a constant, i.e., uniform.
+We define $\pi(\mathbf{V})$ to be a constant, i.e., uniform.
 Then the weights are

-This weighting scheme is known as inverse probability weighting or IPW, and is a popular choice.
+This weighting scheme is known as inverse probability weighting or IPW \citep{Rosenbaum1983-zd,Imai2004-uh}, and is a popular choice.
+We however note that other weighting schemes could be considered, e.g. overlap weights \citep{Li2019-nv} or permutation weighting \citep{Arbour2021-fm}.

-A drawback of IPW is that they can be highly variable, and inject high variance into test statistics, reducing the power of a test.
-An alternative weighting scheme employs so-called overlap weights (OW) \citep{Li2019-nv}, which correspond to the test distribution $\pi(\mathbf{V}) \propto P(\mathbf{V} \mid S=0) P(\mathbf{V} \mid S=1)$.
-This smoothly downweights values of $\mathbf{V}$ that are rare under either $S=0$ or $S=1$ and focuses the comparison on values of $\mathbf{V}$ where there is substantial overlap between the two distributions.
-In this case, the weights are

-Note that this scheme weights each datapoint by the probability that it would appear in the opposite environment.

-We estimate both OW and IPW, with a preference for OW given its favorable variance properties.
-We present the results with OW for compactness, and explicitly mention where OW and IPW lead to different results.
-It is important to note that each weighting scheme tests different implications of the equality of conditional distributions, and that falsifying either implication would indicate that the conditional distributions differ.

 In practice, the likelihoods $P(\mathbf{V} \mid S=s)$ used to define the weights need to be learned from data.
-Usefully, because of how the weights are normalized, the likelihoods can be replaced with classification scores that estimate $P(S = s \mid \mathbf{V})$.
-We estimate these scores with logistic regression, and plug these estimates into the expressions for our chosen weights, to obtain estimated weights $\hat w_0$ and $\hat w_1$.
+Usefully, because of how the weights are normalized, the likelihoods can be replaced with classification scores that estimate $P(S = s \mid \mathbf{V})$, leading to estimated weights $\hat w_0$ and $\hat w_1$.
+The choice of the classifier can be informed by the expected relationships between \{$\mathbf V$\} and $S$: for instance, logistic regression can be considered in the case of simple relationships, while more expressive classifiers such as gradient boosted trees can be considered in the case of non-linear relationships \citep{Arbour2021-fm}.
+As discussed in \citet{Arbour2021-fm}, all classifiers are tuned (C for logistic regression, number of trees, tree depth and learning rate for boosted trees) in a cross-validation setup.